Frequently ASked Questions

 Q: Where does your meat come from?

-A: The greatest majority of our beef is local.
+Answer: The greatest majority of our beef is local.
 Our customers can specifically ask our cutter to request local and they would accommodate the customer’s request.
 This is also true with our pork and a great amount of our poultry.
+Our pork comes in two varieties – heritage pigs and commodity pigs, both locally sourced like our beef.
+For more information on these types of pigs, please visit Pig Roast Pros.

 Q: Why don’t you use a number system in your meat department?